THE JOY OF BEING A GAY RIGHTS ELDER

 In 1971 I met Jose Antonio Tormos / designer/ artist Puerto Rican ,Gay and proud to be gay .

-Like the tv series POSE FX he was young and walking the underground balls in the Bronx New York .
+Like the tv series POSE FX he was young and walking the underground balls at THE ROCKLAND PALACE 105TH STREET Harlem New York .
+He had grown tired of his friends and intolerance and wanted to be more masculine and involve as a fashion designer .

-It was love at first sight and 4 YRS later we created Jose Antonio Designs NY NY 10014
+It was love at first sight and 4 YRS later 1975, we created

 The 1980's